Sometimes the best plan is to have no plan at all. Wing it. Play it by ear.

-We embraced this kind of no-plan planning during our 33-city meetup tour.
-We simply picked the cities and dates and found 33 eager people to help us find meetup locations in each city.
-So far, this un-plan has worked incredibly well.
+We embraced this kind of no-plan planning during our 2012 Minimalism Meetup Tour: we simply picked the 33 cities and dates and found some eager people to help us find meetup locations in each city.
+So far, this un-plan has worked well.

 You see, we’ve been attempting to pin down a venue in Washington DC for months.
 We’ve had scores of outstanding people pitch in an attempt to secure a location.
 But no dice.

 Did we fail?
-No. If our non-planning has worked for every city so far, yielding a relatively stress-free tour, then why not keep going with the flow?
+No. If our non-planning has worked for every city so far, yielding a relatively stress-free tour, then why panic when we have one hiccup?

 With over 150 RSVPs in DC, we couldn’t find a big enough venue, so we’re creating one.
 Ultimately, we’re determined to turn this snafu into a more fun, more memorable event.